eventcore/profile-data-center/api-documentation/profile/update.md

 {}
 ```

-**Condition** : User is authorized, data change attempts to rename an event
+**Condition** : User is authorized, data change attempts to update email to a value which already exists

 **Code** : `409 CONFLICT`